puma0x61/TPS-dice-roller-bot/README.md

 `/spongebob`, short `/sp`: followed by a sentence, replies with the saltier version

-`/spongerep`, short `/spr`: similar to the previous one, used answering to a message, returns the saltier version.
-You can write a message to use it instead in the reply
+`/spongerep`, short `/spr`: similar to the previous one, used answering to a message, returns the saltier version

 `/edgelord`: creates an edgy backstory for your next character